codeforamerica/form-flow/README.md

 `pdf-map.yaml` file.
 Should you want to customize or inject fields you can do so using [custom preparers](#custom-preparers).

-#### SubmissionField
+### SubmissionField

 SubmissionField is an interface that represents a mapping between your applications inputs and their values.
-SubmissionField's are used by the FFB library during PDF generation to map your application' s input values to the correct PDF Fields.
+SubmissionField's are used by the FFB library during PDF generation to map your application's input values to the correct PDF Fields.
 There are 3 types of SubmissionFields:
 <table>
     <tr>